kgrid/kgrid-node-runtime/README.md

 - Default value: `never`

 ### `KGRID_NODE_SHELF_PATH`
 - Sets the location of the objects' code storage directory.
 - Default: `shelf`
+- Note: If this variable is set to the activator's shelf, the runtime will use the existing artifacts for the activation, without the need to fetch them through the `/proxy/artifacts` endpoints.

+### `NODE_PATH`
+- Sets the system location for installing node modules specified in package.json files inside KO's.
+- Default: none
+- If using a released version of the node runtime, you must set `NODE_PATH` to `kgrid_node/node_modules` in the current directory.
+Otherwise, your KO's will not be able to require node packages.
+    - Unix: `export NODE_PATH=$(pwd)/kgrid_node/node_modules`
+    - Windows: `set NODE_PATH=%cd%\kgrid_node\node_modules`

 ### `DEBUG`
 - Changes the logging level to debug, takes a boolean `true`/`false`